 However, this is a more expensive proposition as you will need to rent the spraying equipment to do the job.

 This will also mean that you can choose any color you desire for your sink – like pink, blue, red, green, white, or even black.

-However, if you like the metallic look, then you can select stainless-steel paint from a reputable company such as Rust-Oleum which can be sprayed or painted on with a brush.
+However, if you like the metallic look such as copper, then you can select stainless-steel paint from a reputable company such as Rust-Oleum which can be sprayed or painted on with a brush.

 Few Other Options to Paint Stainless Steel

-Apart from the above-mentioned steps, there are few other ways as well to paint the stainless steel material which include varnishing, powder coating and applying nail polish.
+Apart from the above-mentioned steps, there are a few other ways as well to paint the stainless steel material which includes varnishing, powder coating, and applying nail polish.

-Some of these methods are successfully used to paint stainless steel commercially in various industries.
+Some of these refinishing methods are successfully used to paint stainless steel commercially in various industries.

 1- Powder coating